Jscherbe/pandoc-adapter/README.md

 ### `transformFiles(userOptions)`

 Transforms multiple files based on a glob pattern, converting them to both HTML and Markdown.
 It handles output directory creation, asset extraction, and optional URL updating.

+When `updateAssetUrls` is enabled, it will replace the extracted asset path (`assetDir`) out of the images/etc and replacing it with `assetPublicPath` so that it can be used in a website.
+This `assetPublicPath` would be a root-relative path like "/assets/extracted" so that anywhere an image is used (ie. "/tools.html" vs /some/other/page.html") it would work (not relative to page).

 ```js
 import path from "path";